-Continuing with our trip to Siracusa, Sicily … the apartment we rented is situated on the island of Ortigia and overlooks one of the newer and straighter main street on the island – Corso Giacomo Matteotti.
+Continuing with our trip to Sicily … the apartment we rented is situated on the island of Ortigia and overlooks one of the newer and straighter main street on the island – Corso Giacomo Matteotti.

 The apartment is located on the top floor of a relatively new, mixed-use building.
-There is a Zara on the street level, government offices on the second floor, and several residential apartments on the higher floors.
+There is a Zara on street level, government offices on the second floor, and several residential apartments on the higher floors.

 Entrance hallway inside the apartment